pschool-in/curriculum/content/science/water-4.md

 ### Multiple Choice Questions (label)

-(title- Choose the correct option.)
+Choose the correct option. (title)

 ```
 Old water stores were made of __________.